You will soon be able to build LaMetric TIME alternatives with ESPHome

 Introducing the ESPHome addressable light display

 As you might expect, this new feature can be added to a project's code as a display.
 You will need to define the height and width of the matrix (in LEDs) and set its rotation.
 The rotation is needed because some manufacturers will have the path going from left to right and others from top to bottom.

 In the example above, which taken from the pull request on GitHub, an 8 * 8 LED matrix is being used to draw a simple bulls-eye pattern consisting of four squares.
 And if you take a closer look at the code below, you will see that the addressable light display supports multiple colours.
-The coordinates are the same as with every other display in ESPHome and you can read more about how to address such a display here.
+The coordinates are the same as with every other display in ESPHome, and you can read more about how to address such a display here.

 Doesn't ESPHome already support the MAX7219 Digit Display?

 ESPHome does indeed already support a type of LED matrix display, the MAX7219 Digit Display.
 Though the MAX7219 Digit Display might be easier to use, the addressable light display opens up a whole world of possibilities.
 For starters, you can use any of the various LED matrices from the likes of BTF-LIGHTING.
-As some of these matrices are soldered on a flexible PCB, can be gently bent and curved around surfaces.
+As some of these matrices are soldered to a flexible PCB, it can be gently bent and curved around surfaces.
 You also have the choice of LED chips, with some featuring the WS2812B and others the SK6812.

-Pre-soldered matrices aren’t your only option to build addressable light display with ESPHome.
+Pre-soldered matrices aren't your only option to build an addressable light display with ESPHome.
 You can turn any addressable LED strip into a display.
-For example, the YouTuber bitluni used 1920 ping pong balls on top of individual LEDs and an ESP32 to build an impressively large “Ping Pong LED wall“.
-The new addressable light display will open up endless possibilities for makers using ESPHome, and I’m looking forward to the first project using it.
+For example, the YouTuber bitluni used 1920 ping pong balls on top of individual LEDs and an ESP32 to build an impressively large "Ping Pong LED wall".
+The new addressable light display will open up endless possibilities for makers using ESPHome, and I'm looking forward to the first project using it.

 About Liam Alexander Colman